Residence Life has overall responsibility for the management of the university’s student residences.

 The $200 Room Reservation Deposit will be credited toward the fall room rent charge due the university.
 Failure to pay the deposit by the stated deadline will make the student ineligible to participate in the official spring Room Selection Process.
 Please note that payment of the deposit is the responsibility of the student.
 Bills and reminders concerning the Room Reservation Deposit are not sent to parents/guardians.

 Currently Enrolled Students To request a room in a university residence for the following academic year, a currently enrolled student or a student readmitted by the Dean of Students before the deposit deadline must pay a $200 deposit by the advertised deadline date and must sign or electronically accept the Housing Contract with the university prior to selecting or being offered a space in housing.
 This $200 Room Reservation Deposit serves as the student's indication that he/she wishes to reside in university housing.
-It is non-refundable except in the event the resident officiailly withdraws from the university, gets married (a copy of the current marriage certificate is required for verification), is academically dropped, is selected to participate in an approved Semester Study Away program, or is temporarily wait-listed from the Room Selection Process.
+It is non-refundable except in the event the resident transfers (must submit copy to Residence Life of acceptance letter), gets married (a copy of the current marriage certificate is required for verification), is academically dropped, is selected to participate in an approved Semester Study Away program, is unable to enroll due to illness, or is temporarily wait-listed from the Room Selection Process.
 A person who is wait-listed from the Room Selection Process can take one prospective roommate with him/her to move off campus as long as they request a refund together and apply by the stated deadline.

 Transfer/Returning/New Students Prior to receiving an offer for campus housing students must electronically accept the Housing Contract indicating they have read and agree to the terms and conditions of housing.

-Residents are responsible for the security of their assigned space.
-Residents are encouraged to keep their room doors locked when they are away from the room or sleeping and are discouraged from leaving guests unattended in their room/apartment.
+Residents are responsible for the security of their room/apartment/Lodge.
+Residents are encouraged to keep their room doors locked when they are away from the room or sleeping and are discouraged from leaving guests unattended in their room/apartment/Lodge.
 Residents will be presumed to be responsible for any violations that occur in their assigned residence space.

 Safety and Security